A through B

 Cap-and-Trade Carbon Market

-In a cap-and-trade carbon market, governments place a cap on GHG emissions that may apply to the whole economy or to specific segments such as refineries or power plants.
+In a cap-and-trade carbon market, governments place a cap on greenhouse gas (GHG) emissions that may apply to the whole economy or to specific segments such as refineries or power plants.
 In such compliance markets, the cap often declines yearly since the goal is to reduce emissions over time.
-One example is the California Cap-and-Trade Program which is part of the state’s overall strategy to reduce total GHG emissions to pre-1990 levels.
+One example is the California Cap-and-Trade Program, which is part of the state’s overall strategy to reduce total greenhouse gas emissions to pre-1990 levels.
 It then enables those companies that are producing more than the allowable amount to purchase or ‘trade’ for additional capacity from organizations that have not used their full allowance or have created carbon offset projects.
 Trading creates incentives to reduce greenhouse gases below allowable levels through investments in clean technologies.

 A carbon offset also represents a real reduction of carbon dioxide in the atmosphere and results in the generation of a carbon credit.
 The difference from a carbon credit is that the credit is generated as the result of a project with clear boundaries, title, project documents and a verification plan.
 In most cases, carbon offsets generate reductions outside of the organization and, more importantly, outside of any regulatory requirement.
 Common projects include building wind farms, supporting truck stop electrification projects to reduce tailpipe emissions, and planting trees or preserving forests.

 Farming in a way that reduces greenhouse gas emissions in its production processes, while increasing carbon sequestration in the landscape.
 May include single management changes, such as no-till cultivation or grazing management, to a whole farm integrated management plan.
-Benefits include carbon sequestration, reduced erosion and soil loss, healthier soils, vegetation and animals, and greater water efficiency and the production of carbon offsets.
+Benefits include carbon sequestration, reduced erosion and soil loss, healthier soils, vegetation and animals, greater water efficiency and the production of carbon offsets.

-Essential for issuing, holding and transferring carbon credits, each credit is issued a unique serial number so it can be tracked their their entire life cycle.
-Registries also facilitate the retirement (surrendering) of credits for carbon neutrality purposes, ensuring credits are not resold at a later date.
+Essential for issuing, holding and transferring carbon credits, each credit is issued a unique serial number so it can be tracked throughout its life cycle.
+Registries also facilitate the retirement (surrendering) of credits ensuring that credits are not resold later.

-The process of removing greenhouse gases from the atmosphere and depositing it in a reservoir or “carbon sink”, where the land absorbs more greenhouse gases than they emit.
+The process of removing greenhouse gas (GHG) from the atmosphere and depositing it in a reservoir or “carbon sink”, where the substrate absorbs more greenhouse gases than it emits.
 A pool (reservoir) that absorbs or takes up released carbon from another part of the carbon cycle.
-For example, if the net exchange between the biosphere and the atmosphere is toward the atmosphere, the biosphere is the source, and the atmosphere is the sink.
 Forests and oceans are large carbon sinks that partially offset greenhouse gas emissions by storing more carbon than they release.